amineAUPEC/jetops.lab.blog/utilities-jekyll/random.md

 </script>

-{% comment %}
-Use liquid to get an the number of posts in the site
-{% endcomment %}

 {%- assign i = 0 -%}
 {%- for post in site.posts -%}
     {%- assign i = i | plus: 1 -%}